Marie Serneholt: 2009–present

 On 3 December 2008, SVT confirmed Serneholt as the third of four wildcard artists for Melodifestivalen 2009.
 On 7 February 2009, during the first semi-final heat, she performed her new single, "Disconnect Me".
 She placed sixth of eight and did not advance to the finals.
 "Disconnect Me" (which also served as the first single from Serneholt's second album) was released on 25 February 2009.

 She worked with Filip Cederholm on the album photoshoots and artwork.
 She co-hosted Sveriges Television's broadcast of the National Day of Sweden celebrations in 2009 alongside André Pops.

 In October 2009, it was announced that she would appear in a Swedish-language version of the musical Grease, resulting in fans questioning whether a follow-up to Enjoy the Ride would ever be released.

 Alongside Rickard Olsson, she co-hosted the semi-finals and finals of the Melodifestivalen 2011 contest.
 In December 2011, she released a new single, "Himlen i min famn", under Warner Music Sweden.
 She participated in the first semi-final of Melodifestivalen 2012 which was held on 4 February 2012 in Vida Arena, Växjö.
 She sang the song "Salt & Pepper", composed by Lina Eriksson, Mårten Eriksson, and Figge Boström.
-She finished sixth in the first round of voting and so was disqualified from the competition.
+She finished sixth in the first round of voting and so was eliminated from the competition.
 Serneholt presented the Sjuan's channel bingo show Bingolotto for two seasons in 2013–14.

 Serneholt was announced as one of the judges of the Swedish version of popular talent show The X Factor, which premiered on 9 September 2012.
 She competed as one of the celebrity dancers in Let's Dance 2015, broadcast on TV4, where she was the runner-up.
 In August 2015, she co-hosted the Swedish game show Fångarna på Fortet (alongside Gunde Svan) at Fort Boyard for TV4, after Agneta Sjödin was injured in a bicycle accident.
 In October 2015 it was announced that Serneholt would host the baking show Det stora tårtslaget on Sjuan in 2016.

+Personal life

+Serneholt is married to Fredric Palmqvist and has a twin boys.